JOHN NEVIN snr and family

 York Zachariah 7y 15 Stafford 02 07 1849 horse stealing Listed as a boat boy

-Thomas Nevin later photographed some of these transportees – both those who were Parkhurst boys and those from the adult male prisoner population on board the Fairlie 1852 if they offended or re-offended and were sentenced for terms of 12 months or longer at the Supreme Court and incarcerated at the Hobart Gaol.
-When the Queen Victoria Museum and Art Gallery held an exhibition in 1977 of 70 or so of Nevin’s prisoner vignettes, the curator’s press release noted that several adults photographed in the 1870s had been Parkhurst boys.
-George Nutt aka White was transported as a Parkhurst boy and Michael Murphy as an adult on the Fairlie 1852, both photographed by Nevin at Supreme Court sittings in Hobart.
-Neither was photographed Port Arthur, nor were the rest of these men whose photographs have survived.
+Thomas J. Nevin photographed at least two of the transportees from the group of Parkhurst boys and the group of adult male prisoner group from the Fairlie (1852).
+As with all offenders, they were photographed on sentencing and discharge according to the rules adopted from NSW and Victorian legislation by 1872.
+When the Queen Victoria Museum and Art Gallery held an exhibition in 1977 of seventy (70) or so of T. J. Nevin’s photographs of prisoners, the curator’s press release noted that several adults photographed in the 1870s had been Parkhurst boys.
+George Nutt aka White, for example, was transported as a Parkhurst boy, and Michael Murphy as an adult, both of whom voyaged on the Fairlie, along with free settlers John Nevin and family, arriving at Hobart in July 1852.
+Both were recidivists who re-offended, and were photographed by Nevin on incarceration at Supreme Court sittings in Hobart.
+Neither was photographed at Port Arthur, nor were the vast majority of these men whose photographs have survived.
 The archivist or collector who wrote the prisoner’s name and ship, plus the date “1874” and “Taken at Port Arthur” on the verso in the early 1900s did so with the commercial imperative and an eye to attracting the tourist to Port Arthur, promoted then as now as Tasmania’s premier tourist attraction.